MikeLeBe19/MikeLeBe19/README.md

 - 👋 Hi, I’m Mike LeBegue! @MikeLeBe19
 - 👀 I’m interested in Full-Stack Development.
-The current full-stack is JavaScript.
-PERN: PostgreSQL, Express, React, Node.js
+The current stack is PERN: PostgreSQL, Express, React, Node.js
 - 🌱 Proficient in JavaScript and knowledgeable in C#.
 - 📫 How to reach me ... lebegue92@yahoo.com